Shakeskeyboarde/wurk/core/wurk/README.md

 npm install --save-dev wurk @wurk/command-run
 ```

+> **Note:** PNPM and Yarn sometimes prefer using multiple versions of a package.
+This can lead to Wurk not detecting command plugins.
+Try running `pnpm dedupe wurk` or `yarn dedupe wurk` to resolve this issue.

 Run a Wurk command.
 For example the [run](https://npmjs.com/package/@wurk/command-run) command (installed above) runs package.json scripts in each workspace where they exist.

 ```sh